PracticingDeveloper/practicingruby.com/_posts/2012-11-13-expanding-your-code-reading-horizons.md

 categories: articles
 author: Gregory Brown
 permalink: articles/expanding-your-code-reading-horizons
+summary: See how much even a few dozen lines of code can tell you about a programming language.
+issue_number: '5.8'
 ---

 An interesting thing about learning new programming languages is that it takes